For the few who can meet the challenge, there’s no better job

 Not everyone wants a career as physically and mentally challenging as the one offered by the BLM.
 However, if you’re looking for the kind of law enforcement opportunity that only the BLM can provide, we welcome your application.

-If you’re someone who wants to pursue a career in law enforcement in an outdoor setting, then the Bureau of Land Management (BLM) Ranger job may be for you.
+If you’re someone who wants to pursue a career in law enforcement in an outdoor setting, then the BLM Ranger job may be for you.

 Rangers take pride in tackling some of the toughest and most unique challenges that Federal law enforcement has to offer.

-The BLM is the place for those who have a passion for conservation and protection of resources and love the outdoors.
+The BLM is the place for those who have a passion for conservation and protection of resources - not to mention a love for the outdoors.
 After all, that’s where BLM Rangers spend most of their time.
 If you’ve ever dreamed about having an office that encompasses several million acres of public lands, this job is for you.

 Some of the resource enforcement issues include: